Open Positions

 About the University of Iowa Hospitals and Clinics:

 The University of Iowa Hospitals and Clinics (UIHC) is a state-of-the-art 800 bed tertiary care center that annually admits more than 36,000 patients for in-patient hospital care.
 In fiscal year 2017, we received nearly 60,000 emergency department visits.
+We are a Level 1 certified Trauma Center, the only one in Eastern Iowa.
 We represent more than 200 outpatient clinics and care areas and accommodated just over one million clinic visits at our main campus and community and outreach clinics.
 UIHC is HIMSS level 7 certified in both inpatient and outpatient care as well as a 2014 HIMSS Enterprise Davies Award Recipient.

 Applicant Credentials are Subject to Verification